fzc234/Test/README.md

 $ echo Hello, NFS > nfstest.txt
 ```

-You want to config a Pod to use `nfs` volume to mount NFS server and read `nfstest.txt`.
+You can config a Pod to use `nfs` volume to mount NFS server and read `nfstest.txt`.

 Here is the example how to use `nfs` volume: